fevzibabaoglu/custom-portfolio-analyzer/README.md

 ### Portfolio Configuration

 This file is a list of comparison scenarios.
 Each scenario defines the portfolios you want to compare and the time periods for the analysis.
 For a detailed example of the required structure, please see the **[portfolio_comparison_config.json](./data_example/portfolio_comparison_config.json)** file.

+**Note:** The `set_default` field is optional and defaults to `false`.
+It should be explicitly set to `true` for only one portfolio within a scenario.
+When provided, it marks that portfolio as the baseline, and all comparisons will be made relative to it.
+If omitted, no baseline portfolio is assumed.

 ## How to Run